 Despite its compelling credit quality and fundamentals, the AT1 market today offers historically high yields - even when compared with single-B rated high-yield bonds.

 Source: Bloomberg, Ninety One.
 30 Sept 2023.
 AT1s = Bloomberg Barclays EUR Contingent Capital Index.
 EUR high-yield corporate bonds = Bloomberg Barclays EUR B High Yield Index.

 Market technicals (supply/demand dynamics) are also becoming more supportive for the AT1 market.
 Over recent months, most issuers have been calling their capital instruments, and issuance has been largely for replacement purposes.
-Harar notes that he has even seen a few issuers call instruments without replacing them (creating net-negative issuance).
-A similar phenomenon has benefitted markets such as high-yield debt this year, as the team wrote about in a previous edition of Picture this.
+We have even seen a few issuers call instruments without replacing them (creating net-negative issuance).
+A similar phenomenon has benefitted markets such as high-yield debt this year, as we wrote about in a previous edition of Picture this.

 Past performance is not a reliable indicator of future results.
 The value of investments, and any income generated from them, can fall as well as rise.